corda/corda/docs/source/corda-network/governance-guidelines.md

 jurisdictions in which they operate.
 3. Availability for independent audits upon request by the Board.

-Additionally, the Operator shall manage a reference distributed notary service for the Network, using an approved crash or Byzantine fault tolerant (BFT) consensus algorithm, with nodes provided by a minimum number of identified and independent entities.
+Additionally, the Operator shall manage a reference distributed notary service for the Network, using a Board-approved crash or Byzantine fault tolerant (BFT) consensus algorithm, with nodes provided by a minimum number of identified and independent entities.

 #### 5.3.3	Dispute Resolution Process